rudinyu/XFramework-public/README.md

   - Bruteforce Services
 - X-Attacker Core
   - CMS Identifier (More Than 120 CMS)
-  - WAF Testing (Enumeration, Limited Firewall Bypass)
+  - WAF Testing (Enumeration, Limited Firewall Bypass Recommendation)
   - Tools For Drupal/Wordpress/Joomla/Vb
   - Crawler For URL with Parameters
   - Sql-injection Check for Urls With Param (3 Different Sql-Injection Tool for Enumeration) + (Database Dumping)